Andover station (NJ Transit): Planning and restoration

 New Jersey Transit's Board of Directors authorized consultant work for conceptual design, completion of the environmental assessment (EA) and preparation of the documentation required by the Federal Transit Administration for new transit lines to open service to northwestern New Jersey and northeastern Pennsylvania.
 The State of New Jersey completed the purchase of the Lackawanna Cut-Off right-of-way and property within the state in May 2001.

 In May 2008, the North Jersey Transportation Planning Authority (NJTPA) approved funding to rebuild the first segment of track for restored service along the Cut-Off route between Andover and Port Morris Junction.
 After review of the submitted environmental assessment, the Federal Transit Administration issued a Finding of No Significant Impact (FONSI) for the first phase of the project to Andover on September 12, 2008.
 Preparation to restore trackage between Port Morris and Andover was originally slated to begin in 2010 but was delayed until early 2011 due to environmental concerns and questions over the exact location of the Andover Station area.
 In September 2011, the first new track was laid at Port Morris; three months later, Norfolk Southern delivered 7.5 mi of continuously welded rail to Port Morris, enough to re-lay a single track to Andover.
 As of 2021, much of the right-of-way between Port Morris and Lake Lackawanna had been cleared of trees and debris.
 A total of 4.25 mi of track has been laid west of Port Morris Junction in three disconnected sections.

 As of 2021, New Jersey Transit intends to resume rail service between Andover and Hoboken, New Jersey and to New York Penn Station via transfer to Midtown Direct service, by connecting to the existing NJT Montclair-Boonton Line and Morris & Essex Lines.
 Service is projected to start in 2026.
 Construction began in 2011 to restore passenger service in phases, and the first phase includes opening service along 7.3 mi of track to Andover.
 Extension of service via Amtrak has also been proposed, including the potential of restoring service to Blairstown, New Jersey, and stations in Pennsylvania with a proposed terminus in Scranton, Pennsylvania.

 On April 13, 2022, the NJ Transit board announced the approval of an approximated $32.5 million contract for completion of repairs to the Roseville Tunnel and construction of the new Andover station.
-It is anticipated that work will be completed in the latter part of 2026.
+It is widely anticipated that work will be completed in the latter part of 2026.